numpy/numpy/doc/source/reference/c-api.ufunc.rst

     followed by the outputs assumed by the 1-d loop.

 .. cfunction:: int PyUFunc_GenericFunction(PyUFuncObject* self,
-   PyObject* args, PyArrayObject** mps)
+   PyObject* args, PyObject* kwds, PyArrayObject** mps)

     A generic ufunc call.
-The ufunc is passed in as *self*, the arguments to the ufunc as *args*.
-The *mps* argument is an array of :ctype:`PyArrayObject` pointers containing the converted input arguments as well as the ufunc outputs on return.
+The ufunc is passed in as *self*, the arguments to the ufunc as *args* and *kwds*.
+The *mps* argument is an array of :ctype:`PyArrayObject` pointers whose values are discarded and which receive the converted input arguments as well as the ufunc outputs when success is returned.
 The user is responsible for managing this array and receives a new reference for each array in *mps*.
 The total number of arrays in *mps* is given by *self* ->nin + *self* ->nout.

+    Returns 0 on success, -1 on error.

 .. cfunction:: int PyUFunc_checkfperr(int errmask, PyObject* errobj)